Meatless Monday Challenge

 But why should we care about air pollution?
 Aside from its link to health concerns including asthma and lung cancer, it also has detrimental consequences for the environment.
 It can harm other forms of wildlife in similar ways, and can even reduce the chance of survivability in trees and plants.

-What’s more, our food supply chain contributes 25% of our total greenhouse gas emissions.
+What’s more, studies have found our food supply chain contributes a third of our total greenhouse gas emissions.
 Read more about this in my article about the Food Industry and Climate Change.

 Food Production and Noise Pollution